stat386-fall2022/Midterm-instructions/README.md

 # Stat 386 Midterm Exam
 Welcome to the midterm!
 A few of the skills that I am assessing with this exam include:  git, GitHub, data wrangling, data cleaning, simple web scraping, and simple summary statistics.
 Depending on your skill, preparation, and understanding of the class material, I expect that the exam should take between 2 and 8 hours.
 There is no formal time limit, but I would prefer that you limit yourself to 8 hours.
+Keep track of the amount of time that you spend so that you can report it at the end.

-Please read the instructions carefully.
+Please read the rules and instructions carefully.

+## Rules
+* You are allowed to use LearningSuite material, past homework assignments, and anything posted on our [class GitHub page](https://github.com/stat386-fall2022)
+* You are allowed to use a search engine (Google, Bing, etc.) to search for the code to do a specific task
+* You are **NOT** allowed to use a search engine (Google, Bing, etc.) to search for similar or identical exam questions
+* The exam should be completed individually and you should not work with or discuss the exam with any other living person

 ## Instructions
 * You should create a new folder on your computer where you will do all your work for this exam.
 You should initialize the folder as a git repository.
 * Part of your grade will be based on whether I can run your code without errors.
-As such, I would like you to have the data used for the exam in the same folder as your code.
-However, the data should not be included in any of your commits, so you'll need to create a .gitignore file.
+As such, I would like you to have the data used for the exam in the same folder as your code (so that everyone will have the same path to data).
+However, the data should **not** be included in any of your commits, so you'll need to create a .gitignore file.
-* Notebook checkpoints should also be in the .gitignore
+* Notebook checkpoints and .DS_Store files should also be in the .gitignore
-* As you are working, you should make *at least* 4 commits.
+* As you are working, you should make **at least** 4 commits.
 You can decide when to commit but two logical commit points are after completing Part I and after completing Part II.
 You should have sensible and informative commit messages.
 * All your work should be pushed to the GitHub repository `midterm-<yourUserName>`.
 Clicking on [this link](https://classroom.github.com/a/MInIk_-5) and accepting the assignment will create an this repository for you.
 Upon creation, the repository with be **empty**.
-You will need to add files to the repository.
-For Your repository should contain the following files:
+You will need to add files from your local git repo to the remote repository.
+* You final submission should include the following files:
   * A .ipynb or .py file with the code used to answer the questions (this should be neat, organized, and I should be able to run it without errors)
   * A file called gitlog.txt that is a text file containing the log of all your commits.
-You can make this file by typing the following in the command line while inside the repo:
+You can make this file by typing the following in the command line while inside the local repo:
     ```
     git log > gitlog.txt`
     ```